14 July - 18 July 2026

 3) His daughters will form a world-famous rock band.

-Philosophy of the World is about The Shaggs— the quintessential outsider band.
+PHILOSOPHY OF THE WORLD is about The Shaggs — the quintessential outsider band.
 It’s the show Edinburgh couldn’t shut up about.
-It’s about power, patriarchy, band t-shirts and the best and worst album ever made.
-It’s about who holds the power to define you— who gets to say whether you’re a legend or loser— who owns the right (and the rights) to tell your story.
+It’s about the best worst album ever made.
+It’s about who holds the power to define you.
+Who gets to say whether you’re a legend?
+Or a loser?
+Who owns the right (and the rights) to tell your story?

 DATES & TIMES